BU School of Medicine (BUSM) Required Courses and Clerkships

 Note: Only students in the MD program can take these courses.

-For information on electives for BUSM students, please refer to the BUSM Registrar’s webpage
+For information on electives for BUSM students, please refer to the BUSM Registrar’s page.

 The BUSM Medical Gross Anatomy course is organized regionally and the content will follow the course of the dissection.
 The course will first cover Back and Limbs, then Thorax, Abdomen, and Pelvis, and finally Head and Neck.